0xcert/framework/docs/connectors/ethereum-api.md

 ## getProxyAccountId(proxyKind, ledgerId?)

-An `asynchronous` class instance `function` which gets the accountId of desired proxy from the gateway smart contract infrastructure.
+An `asynchronous` class instance `function` which gets the accountId of the desired proxy from the gateway smart contract infrastructure.

 **Arguments:**